Municipal Police (Indonesia)

-The Satuan Polisi Pamong Praja (translated literally as "Public Order Enforcers Police", abbreviated as Satpol PP, Pol-PP, or PolPP), are municipal police units throughout Indonesia which are under the control of the local governments of each province, city, and regency (Kabupaten).
-Its purpose is to assist regional heads (provincial governors, city mayors and/or regents) in enforcing regional regulations and administering public order and public security, the Satpol PP is formed in every province, city, and/or regency.
-It is under the auspices of the Ministry of Home Affairs.
+The Municipal Police Unit (Polisi Pamong Praja, or translated as "Public Order Enforcers Police" or simply 'Municipal Police', abbreviated as Satpol PP or POL PP) are municipal police units throughout Indonesia which are under the control of the local governments of each province, city, and regency.

-Function and authority
+Purpose

 Function

 According to the Government Regulation No. 6 of 2010 regarding the Satuan Polisi Pamong Praja, its functions are: